joyjixu/qm2_resources/website/welcome_and_about_us.md

 ## Joy
 Hi - I'm Joy, a second-year BASc student majoring in Sciences and Engineering and with a minor in Cultures.
 Most of my modules are related to Mathematics and Physics.
-Other than that, I've grown up in many countries, including China, France, the UAE and Norway, enjoy programming on the side, and practice figure skating.
+Other than that, I've grown up in many countries, including China, the UAE and Norway, but right now I am living in France.
+I also enjoy programming on the side, and practice figure skating.
 Favourite dino: Dracorex hogwartsia

 ## Safiyah